glu-lang/glu-book/_docs/declare_constants_or_variables.md

 category: Common Concepts
 ---

-One of the most basic programming concepts is variables.
-Every programmer use at least one variable in his program and this for many different usage.
+One of the most basic programming concepts is the notion of variable.
+There is at least one variable in every program and they have many use cases.
-But depending on the context, it is important for the programmer to keep control on the immutability of his variable.
+But depending on the context, it is important to keep control on the mutability of a value.

 ## Declare a constant in Glu